What information does Microdesk collect from me?

 - To contact you via email, telephone or mail for market research purposes.

-- To improve your experience of using our website.
+- To improve your experience of using our website and products.

 We are committed to ensuring that your information is kept secure.
 To prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect.